-It’s Be Lungworm Aware month so you may have seen, heard or read more than usual about this nasty disease, which can be fatal to dogs.
-Susan Knox, chief vet of the Blue Cross Grimsby animal hospital, is here to tell you more about lungworm…
+It’s Lungworm Awareness Month so you may have seen, heard or read more than usual about this nasty disease, which can be fatal to dogs.
+Susan Knox, Chief Vet at the Blue Cross Grimsby animal hospital, is here to tell you more about lungworm…

-Lungworm has been a common problem in southern areas of England and South Wales for some time, but the number of cases diagnosed in northern England and Scotland has risen in the last few years so people all over the UK should be aware of it.
+Lungworm has been a common problem in southern areas of England and South Wales for some time, but the number of cases diagnosed in northern England and Scotland has risen too, so people all over the UK should be aware of it.